 A more recent trend is extra ingredients in supplements.
 Some “herbal” supplements have been found to contain prescription drugs or other compounds that are not listed on their labels.
 For example, some supplement ads are targeted to men as “enhancers” or muscle builders.
 Certain of these so-called “supplements” have been found to contain substances much like Viagra® or Cialis®, and have been recalled.
 “Prostate health” supplements have been found to contain terazosin, a prescription drug used to treat the symptoms of an enlarged prostate.
 Other ads target women and tout the supplement as an aid to weight loss.
 Some of these “weight loss supplements” contained the weight loss drug sibutramine, which was banned in the United States because of the risk of heart attack and stroke.
 The supplement makers recall these only after they have been found to have these illegal additives.
 Then the FDA can seize these drugs and prosecute the companies who make them.

 These kinds of extras can cause serious health issues for people who take the supplement.
 There are also risks of mystery drug interactions because the person doesn’t know that he or she is taking a drug.

 Despite all these issues, the FDA is not legally responsible for the safety of dietary supplements; the manufacturers are.
 The manufacturers are also responsible for what’s in them, and being sure the contents are the same from one pill or package to another.
-The FDA only looks into problems or safety hazards.
+The FDA only looks into reported problems or safety hazards.
 To find out more about what’s in a supplement, the manufacturer is your first contact.

 To avoid tainted supplements, don’t buy any of these: